Alice Walsh

 BIOGRAPHY

-Alice Walsh graduated fron St. Mary’s University with a degree in Criminology and English, and from Acadia with a master’s degree in Children’s Literature.
-She has worked as a preschool teacher, probation officer, creative writing instructor and hospital ward clerk.
+Alice graduated from St. Mary’s University with degrees in criminology and English, and from Acadia with a master’s in Children’s Literature.
+She has worked as a preschool teacher, volunteer probation officer, creative writing instructor, and hospital ward clerk.

 PUBLICATIONS